projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

       .. _my label name:

 Note the leading underscore indicating an inbound link.
 The content immediately following this label is the target for a ``:ref:`my label name``` reference from anywhere within the documentation set.
-The label **must** be added immediately before a heading so there's a natural phrase to show when referencing this label (e.g., the heading text).
+The label **must** be added immediately before a heading so that there's a natural phrase to show when referencing this label (e.g., the heading text).

 This is the same directive used to define a label that's a reference to a URL:

 .. code-block:: rest

    .. _Hypervisor Wikipedia Page:
       https://en.wikipedia.org/wiki/Hypervisor

-To enable easy cross-page linking within the site, each file should have a reference label before its title so it can be referenced from another file.
+To enable easy cross-page linking within the site, each file should have a reference label before its title so that it can be referenced from another file.
 These reference labels must be unique across the whole site, so generic names such as "samples" should be avoided.
-For example the top of this document's ``.rst`` file is:
+For example, the top of this document's ``.rst`` file is:

 .. code-block:: rst